We all have goals: things we’d like to do. Often these are going to require at least some amount of money to achieve.

 For some goals, you may be able to put a cost and date on them with relative confidence.
 For example:

 For other goals, the time and cost may be uncertain, or open-ended.
-For example, you may want to save up a house deposit, but not yet know exactly when you’ll end up buying or what it’s likely to cost.
+For example, you may know you want to save a house deposit so you can buy a house one day, but not yet know when you’re likely to end up buying or or what it’s likely to cost.

 For these goals, record any other markers you have for your goals’ success.
-For example, ‘deposit for a 2-bed house in my area‘, or ‘a total retirement income of ยฃ20,000‘.
+For example, ‘deposit for a 2-bed house in my area‘, or ‘a total retirement income of £25,000‘.

 You can then begin to calculate how much money you are likely to need to fulfil this goal.
 Don’t worry if it’s really approximate.
 We have some guides to help you:

-- For savings to buy a home, see our page on mortgages, which will help you calculate how much you can expect to borrow, and thus how large a deposit you require.
+- For saving to buy a home, see our page on mortgages, which will help you calculate how much you can expect to borrow, and thus how large a deposit you require.

 - For retirement savings, see our pensions page for an explanation of how pensions work and how much income you are predicted to receive in retirement based on your contribution levels.